dannsam/xenko-docs/manual/animation/use-animations.md

 | [BlendTreeBuilder](xref:SiliconStudio.Xenko.Engine.AnimationComponent\(BlendTreeBuilder\)) | Gets or sets animation blend tree builder.
 Note you can create custom blending trees; see [Custom blend tree](custom-blending-trees.md) for more information. |
 | [PlayingAnimations](xref:SiliconStudio.Xenko.Engine.AnimationComponent\(PlayingAnimations\)) | Gets the list of active animations.
 Use it to customize your startup animations.
 The playing animations are updated automatically by the animation processor, so be careful or avoid entirely changing the list or keeping a reference to a playing animation. |

-## Code sample 1
+## Code sample

-[Setting up](set-up-animations.md) animations already explains how to attach the pre-built AnimationStart script.
+[Setting up](set-up-animations.md) animations already explains how to attach the pre-built *AnimationStart* script.

-The code below shows how to assign a simple animation on a character based on their walking speed:
+The code below shows how to assign a simple animation on a character based on its walking speed:

 ```cs
 public class AnimationClipExample : SyncScript